sadiestacks/sadiestacks/README.md

-- 👋 Hi, I’m @sadiestacks
+- 👋 Hi, I’m @sadiestacks // Sadie Frame
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and analytics
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to get hired and get the max market value salary
+- 💞️ I’m looking to become valued member of a team
 - 📫 How to reach me E: sadiemarieframe@gmail.com

 <!---